-“It’s amazing,” replied Xenon, “that these ideas were worked out by the Egyptians over a period of 600 years, three times longer than the Greeks have been practicing philosophy.”
+Xenon replied, “It’s amazing that the Egyptians worked out these ideas over a period of 600 years, three times longer than the Greeks have been practicing philosophy.”

 “Yes, soon after the death of Akhenaten, priests started developing this idea of divine intelligence and creation.
 At first, they said attributed the creation of the gods only to divine intelligence, but eventually attributed the creation of all of the cosmos to the divine mind.
 Under Shabaka, this reached its fullest expression with the designation of Ptah as the supreme god responsible for the creation of all other gods, humans, and the entire cosmos.27 Ptah was intelligence itself.